danielzting/danielzting.github.io/src/pages/blog/my-life-2025-wrapped.md

 - Have one-on-one or group fellowship with two new people a month
 - Finish one book every month
 - Improve my Chinese to be able to read simple (real, not graded reader) articles
+- Cook one new dish every month that's not chicken and broccoli
 - Beat Bloodbath in Geometry Dash

 These are quite ambitious, but even if I only get some of them, I will be very happy.
 If you would like an accountability partner for your own resolution, let me know and we can support each other.
 May we all have a blessed and fruitful 2026.
 Here is to a fresh start and a better year ahead!